ken-unger/tflite/README.md

 $ cmake --build . -j
 ```

-> Note: The following fix may be required for riscv64 in CMakeLists.txt
->> line 172  'if (NOT CMAKE_SYSTEM_PROCESSOR OR CMAKE_SYSTEM_PROCESSOR MATCHES "x86" OR CMAKE_SYSTEM_PROCESSOR MATCHES "riscv64")'

 ### Step 4.
 Build the example applications

+> Note: fix for label_image linking
+>> Remove 'protobuf' from tensorflow_src\tensorflow\lite\examples\label_image\CMakelists.txt line 87 since protobuf is already included as a static library.
+On a clean machine, -lprotobuf may not be present

 ```bash
 $ cmake --build . -j -t benchmark_model
 $ cmake --build . -j -t label_image
 ```

-> Note: fix for benchmark_model compilation
->>

-> Note: fix for label_image linking
->> Remove 'protobuf' from tensorflow_src\tensorflow\lite\examples\label_image\CMakelists.txt line 87 since protobuf is already included as a static library.
-On a clean machine, -lprotobuf may not be present

 ### Copy the binaries and the tflite_model onto QEMU/Debian.